-Manufacturing organically inspired structures with recyclable capabilities
+The future of organically inspired structures and recyclable composites

 6/14/2024 Debra Levey Larson